 Our program is based on good science and makes it easy.
-However even if you don’t follow one of our meal plans, it’s important to know the typical mistakes those new to keto make and how to avoid them when you’re getting started on keto:
+However, it’s important to know the typical mistakes those new to keto make and how to avoid them when you’re getting started on keto:

 - Supplements and “keto” foods: My good friend was ready to start keto, went on Amazon and filled her cart with keto-friendly meal replacement shakes, some keto pills that I have no idea what they were for and other foods that were low carb – probably by some unhealthy process.
 The thing is, to do Keto properly and especially with the Ketology method, you don’t have to invest in gimmicky products – you just have to eat the right foods that you can find at the supermarket.
 We do like some items for when in a pinch that we’ll share, but the bulk of “keto” prepared items are filled with chemicals or processed in a way that is unhealthy.

 - Understanding there’s an adjustment period: To shift our bodies from burning glucose to fat, it takes a week or two.
 That’s not to say you won’t start seeing the weight loss benefits, but just like you didn’t gain weight overnight, adjusting to a new way of fueling your body properly takes time.
 And the “Keto Flu” is a real thing which when prepared, you can make it through JUST FINE.
 However your body does react when you are changing the way it has been running for your life to this point – so you might have flu-like symptoms that can last a couple of days or up to a week.
-We help you through the Keto Flu on our meal plans, however just drinking a lot of water, getting in electrolytes and not over-doing it with the exercise in the beginning will help stave off the symptoms.
+Just drinking a lot of water, getting in electrolytes and not over-doing it with the exercise in the beginning will help stave off the symptoms.

 - Hydrate!
 The first thing our bodies will do on Keto is start releasing a LOT of water.
 Carbs and sugar make our bodies store more water, so as we switch over to burning ketones, our body feels good about releasing that water…but we need to make sure we replace it.
 Drinking water and getting some good salts (pink Himalayan sea salt is our go to) in our diets helps.
 This is where you could also take electrolyte supplements – one of the few supplements we will recommend – but make sure they are sugar-free – like Ultima which has great flavors without sugar.